opnfv/functest/docs/userguide/index.rst

  * requests
  * vm

-For Brahmaputra, we integrated the rally certification feature introduced in Rally 0.1.1.

 SLA

 SDN Controllers
 ===============

-Brahmaputra introduces new SDN controllers in addition of odl already integrated in Arno.
+Brahmaputra introduces new SDN controllers.
 There are currently 3 possible controllers:

- * odl
+ * OpenDaylight (ODL)
- * onos
+ * ONOS
- * opencontrail
+ * OpenContrail (OCL)

 OpenDaylight
 ------------

-The ODL test suite consists of a set of basic tests inherited from ODL project.
+The OpenDaylight (ODL) test suite consists of a set of basic tests inherited from ODL project.
 The suite verifies creation and deletion of networks, subnets and ports with OpenDaylight and Neutron.

 The list of tests can be described as follow: